multiscale/muscle3/docs/source/devtools.rst

 ---------------

 The quality control system uses several tools, which are called from the central Makefile.
-In our standard development environment, the command `make test` in the top directory will run them all.
+In our standard development environment, the command ``make test`` in the top directory will run them all.
+This in turn runs `tox`_, which runs the individual tools.

 Python has a standard coding standard known as PEP8, which specifies how Python code should be formatted.
 Consistently writing our code according to PEP8 makes it easier to read, and makes it easier for new developers to get started.
-We use the `PEP8 plug-in`_ for Pytest (see below) to check the formatting.
+We use `flake8`_ to check the formatting.

 Although Python is a dynamically-typed language, it supports type annotations, and using those for static type checking.
 While writing code with type